gmc-code/PC-microbit-micropython/docs/sound/audio_soundeffects.rst

 ----------------

 | The code below plays sounds based on the default sound effect.
-| When the A button is pressed, each of the different add on effects is tried.
+| When the A-button is pressed, each of the different add on effects is tried.

 .. code-block:: python